KageSilver/yAPP/Documentation/Sprint 3/Sprint 3 Worksheet.md

        - `getCommentsByPid` has relatively low throughput at 0.78958.
        - `getNewAwardsByUser` has very low throughput at 0.57176.
    - High Error Rate
      - High error rates can indicate system instability or the presence of specific bottlenecks.
 For the `removeVote` and `deleteComment` operations, the provided IDs were intentionally non-existent, so the 100% error rate for these actions is expected.
-However, unexpected errors were observed in the `sendFriendRequest` and `updateFriendReques` operations, which require further investigation.
+However, unexpected errors were observed in the `sendFriendRequest` , `updateFriendReques` and other operations, which require further investigation.
        - `removeVote` (100% error rate)
        - `deleteComment` (100% error rate)
        - `sendFriendRequest` (56.25% error rate)
        - `updateFriendRequest` (43.75% error rate)
+       - ...

    - Inconsistent performance
      - High variability (Std.
 Dev.) indicates inconsistent performance, making the operation less reliable.
        - `getRecentPost`: Std.
 Dev. = 3303.7